-- - a.
+- 108. In the update of criterion 4 in 2023, the "achievable data rate" was further clarified in the questionnaire as follows, as in 2019 the answers formfrom the mobile network operators received showed that this clarification was necessary. - a.
 The "achievable data rate" is the data rate which an end-user would measure with an internet speed test.
 Please provide the average value of this data rate outdoor during peak-time and over the coverage area of scenario 1 / scenario 2.
 Therefore, this area includes not only locations near the base stations but also those locations further away, but which are still covered by the most advanced 5G technology in terms of aggregated radio channel bandwidth, MIMO, modulation, etc. However, this area should not be limited to only one (or a few) small area(s) covered by mmWave spectrum, because a mobile coverage area typically does not consist only of such small areas.
-In addition, the conditions of paragraph 103 104.a to 104.e apply. - b.
+In addition, the conditions of paragraph 104.a to 104.e103 apply. - b.
 For example, if measurements from drive tests are available for scenario 1, the answer to question 2 would be an average of all measured speeds during peak time in the area with the most advanced 5G technology (however, not limited to only one (or a few) small area(s) covered by mmWave spectrum, see paragraph 108a above).
 In addition, the measurements should be representative for this coverage area.
-The achievable data rate is not the maximum possible (or maximum measured) data rate in a cell or a certain coverage area (e.g. end-user/mobile equipment near the base station) and it is also not the average data rate of the real traffic in the network during peak-time, which depends on how end-users use their service.
+The achievable data rate is not the maximum possible (or maximum measured) data rate in a cell or a certain coverage area (e.g. end-user/mobile equipment near the base station) and it is also not the average data rate of the real traffic in the network during peak-time, which depends on how end-users use their service.). - 109.
+Since at the time of data collection (May to June 2022, see paragraph 59) the mobile network operators were still rolling out 5G, their new 5G networks may not yet have been fully used.
+In the following two years, the number of end-users who use 5G services and consequently also the 5G network load may increase and, therefore, the "achievable data rate" may decrease.
+This could be (partly) compensated by a more advanced 5G technology (e.g. more spectrum, more parallel MIMO data streams) which the mobile network operators may then deploy.
+Therefore, the 5G mobile network operators were asked if they expect the "achievable data rate" they reported to decrease in the next two years, and if so, approximately to what extent (5% / 10% / 15% / 20% / 30% / other).